photobooth-app/photobooth-docs/docs/setup/configuration/camera_setup.md

 - Set the index in the [admin center](http://localhost/#/admin/config), config, tab backends.
 - Set the main backend to Picamera2
-- Choose Picamera2 focuser module, set Continuous for camera module 3
-- Enable livepreview if desired
-- Change the resolution requested from the camera for stills and preview, see table below.
+- The default resolution is optimized for the camera module 3.
+In case you changed it, following is ideal:
     - Picamera2 Capture Cam Resolution Width = 4608
     - Picamera2 Capture Cam Resolution Height = 2592
     - Picamera2 Preview Cam Resolution Width = 2304